Paul Wittgenstein: Early life

 Wittgenstein was born in Vienna, the fourth son and seventh of the eight children (excluding a daughter who died at birth) of industrialist Karl Wittgenstein and Leopoldine Maria Josefa Kalmus.
 He was raised as a Catholic; three of his grandparents had converted from Judaism as adults.
-Only his paternal grandmother had no Jewish lineage.
+Only his maternal grandmother had no Jewish lineage.
 His brother Ludwig was born two years later.
 The household was frequently visited by prominent cultural figures, among them the composers Johannes Brahms, Gustav Mahler, Josef Labor, and Richard Strauss, with whom the young Paul played duets.
 His grandmother, Fanny Wittgenstein, was a first cousin of the violinist Joseph Joachim, whom she adopted and took to Leipzig to study with Felix Mendelssohn.

 Wittgenstein studied with Malvine Brée and later with the Polish virtuoso Theodor Leschetizky.
 He made his public début in 1913, attracting favorable reviews.
 The next year, World War I broke out, and he was called up for military service.
 He was shot in the elbow and captured by the Russians during the Battle of Galicia, and his right arm had to be amputated.